steve1316/uma-android-training-helper/app/src/main/java/com/steve1316/uma_android_training_helper/data/README.md

 # Data Template Step-by-step

+## Some things to note
+- Characters with multiple versions of themselves (Anime Collab, Wedding, etc.) share a lot of the same events and same rewards.
+They usually have 3-4 new lines for each different version.
+- Support Cards of the same Character share the same basic events as their R counterparts.
+As such, it is most likely not necessary to copy the bottom events every single time for each different version.
+- Different versions in the data are marked as such as a comment with their secondary name, either from [GameTora's Character List](https://gametora.com/umamusume/characters) or [GameWith's Support Card List](https://gamewith.jp/uma-musume/article/show/255037).

 ## Step 1
 Visit GameTora's Training Event Helper at (https://gametora.com/umamusume/training-event-helper) and select the Character or Support Card that you want to work on.
 Then select an event and a popup will appear with the event results for each option: